Audiokinetic-Automotive/afb-audiohighlevel/conf.d/project/README.md

 ------------------------------------------------------------------------

 #  ALSA Configuration
-An example .asoundrc is provide with the file asoundrc-audio4a.
-The example define 2 audio devices with 8 ALSA softvol control.
-The prefix of the softvol control and the virtual PCM device must match a support audio role.
+An example .asoundrc is provided with the file asoundrc-audio4a.
+In this configuration, we choose to use software mixing of several virtual audio devices with distinct software volume controls (one per audio role).
+The example defines 2 audio zones with several ALSA virtual audio devices (endpoints) that applications should target.
+The prefix of the softvol control must match the configuration audio role name to automatically use audio role specific volume ramping and controls.

 For example:
 ```